 The importance of MWRD interacting with the public to explain the benefits of GI projects throughout the region cannot be overstated.
 Meeting with public agencies, as well as private citizens, will assist in identifying the best potential areas to install GI, while generating understanding and enthusiasm among constituents.
-For any project MWRD participates in,

-The public participation process will include at least one public hearing, informal workshops, and canvassing of neighborhoods.
-MWRD does not intend towill not simply hold formal, traditional workshops where the community is simply told what informed what a project will entail near the end of the design process; rather, tThe community will be engaged at the onset of a project's design with meaningful and reasonable public input incorporated into the final plans.
+The public participation process will include informal workshops and canvassing of neighborhoods.
+The community will be engaged at the onset of a project's design with meaningful and reasonable public input incorporated into the final plans.
 MWRD believes the solution to Cook County's flooding involves more than simply constructing green and/or gray projects within publicly owned property.
 To truly solve the flooding problems our region faces, the public's enthusiastic acceptance of public GI projects is a first step to convincing the public of the need for GI improvements on private property.
 Extensive public outreach will be required to achieve this goal.
 As discussed in preceding sections above, MWRD will promote the use of GI through WPC meetings, workshops, publications of a webpage dedicated to GI, and development of stormwater master plans for Cook County.